Central supports the Cambridge Food Bank.

 In their own words:

-“The Cambridge Self-Help Food Bank first opened its doors in 1985; members of social services, community and religious organizations, a lawyer and several community members founded the organization.
+“The Cambridge Food Bank first opened its doors in 1985; members of social services, community and religious organizations, a lawyer and several community members founded the organization.
 The Food Bank serves the City of Cambridge and Township of North Dumfries, which together has a population of approximately 130,000.
 Over 1600 families are helped each month, and 32 community organizations are provided with food.

 The Food Bank employs twelve full time staff, but volunteers are the key of our success.
 Our volunteers consist of adults, students, community assigned workers, co-op students and individuals on work placements.